giving-a-fuck-about-climate-change/carbondoomsday-django/README.md

 order to fuel a new wave of interesting and engaging visualisations and interactive environments.

+Climate change related data is largely free to access from various scientific bodies but is distributed in inconvenient formats for web services to consume.
+We want to scrape and gather what we can and expose it on the usual well known RESTish web API interface.

 [free]: https://fsfe.org/about/basics/freesoftware.en.html

 Please see the [Swagger API documentation] to get started.